Mechanical Engineering Technician Schools

 There are a few different ways to become a mechanical engineering technician.
 For an entry-level position, you usually just need a certificate or two-year associate degree in mechanical engineering technology.
 So, within a relatively short time frame, you could qualify for opportunities that frequently pay higher wages than the national average.

-Take a look at the numbers: According to the Occupation Employment Statistics program, the average yearly salary of a mechanical engineering technician is $58,240.
-The highest-earning mechanical engineering technicians make over $85,430.
-And the highest-paying industry for this occupation pays an average annual salary of $82,580.
+Take a look at the numbers: According to the Occupation Employment and Wage Statistics (OEWS) program, the median yearly salary of a mechanical engineering technician is $60,460.* The highest-earning mechanical engineering technicians make over $95,300.
+And the highest-paying industry for this occupation pays an average annual salary of $105,410.

 You can also earn a bachelor's degree in this field.
 Or you can use a mechanical engineering technician program as a step toward becoming a mechanical engineer (by completing a full engineering program).
 In addition, professional certification in mechanical engineering technology can help move your career forward.
 For instance, the National Institute for Certification in Engineering Technologies offers several certification options.
 Getting certified requires passing an exam, and you may need a supervisor to endorse your qualifications.